mit-ll-ai-technology/maite/docs/source/tutorials.rst

    :maxdepth: 1
    :caption: Contents:

-   tutorials/placeholder
+   tutorials/basic_evaluation

-These tutorials are meant to only focus on practical steps towards concrete outcomes, and thus they do not explain jatic-toolbox work.
+These tutorials are meant to only focus on practical steps towards concrete outcomes, and thus they do not explain how jatic-toolbox works.
 To gain a deeper understanding of the technical details here, please refer to the :ref:`jatic-toolbox-reference`.